Indexation of the transfer balance cap

 To work out an individual client’s TBC, we have to look through their entire transfer balance account history.
 We find the day when they had used “the most ever” of their cap and work out their indexation based on the proportion of their cap they had left at that moment.
 It doesn’t matter if they (say) used all their cap for a few days but then subsequently settled well within the $1.6m, we have to use the “worst ever” figure.
 Among many other things, this does highlight the importance of thinking carefully before setting up a large pension and then commuting a significant proportion some time later.
 We have walked through several of these in the latest updates to our Heffron Super Companion to show how the indexation result can be profoundly different depending on the order of events.

 Of course the ATO will track these figures – thank goodness.
-And firms like ours already have calculators ready (spoiler alert – ours will be in our Super Toolkit very shortly).
+And firms like ours already have calculators ready to calculate an individual client's TBC.
 But honestly, what was wrong with simply indexing $1.6m to $1.7m for everyone and leaving it at that?

 I expect the mischief the lawmakers were concerned about was that a superannuant with a balance well over $1.6m would have been able to convert an extra $100,000 to a retirement phase pension every time indexation occurred.
 Sure.
 And would that really have been so bad?
 We would be giving away exempt current pension income on an extra $100,000 each time indexation occurs.
 I question whether that’s enough to make life this complex.